magomimmo/modern-cljs/doc/tutorial-11.md

-In this tutorial, prior to extend our comprehension of ajax in the CLJS/CLJ context, we're going to get a better and deeper understanding of events and DOM manipolution features provided by [domina library][4].
+In this tutorial, prior to extend our comprehension of ajax in the CLJS/CLJ context, we're going to get a better and deeper understanding of the features of DOM events management provided by [domina library][4].

 To fullfill this objective, we're first going to line up the login